 - The physician performing the procedure obtains the patient's consent.

 - The physician conducts a comprehensive informed consent discussion with the patient, or legal surrogate, which covers the necessity, appropriateness, and risks of proposed surgery, treatment alternatives, including no treatment, probability of success, name of other practitioners and significant tasks performed, and the patient or legal surrogate, recount of what he or she has been told, including acknowledgement that their questions, if any, were answered.
-Also acknowledgement of patient understanding.
+An acknowledgment of patient understanding.

-- Evidence of patient education about their care and consent to the procedure and anesthetic is documented with use of patient "teach-back" or similar form of assurance of patient understanding of their health status and procedures to be performed.
+- Evidence of patient education about their care and consent to the procedure and anesthetic is documented with the use of patient "teach-back" or similar form of assurance of patient understanding of their health status and procedures to be performed.